 - Drizzle with oil, add the salt and pepper.

-- With tongs or your washed hands, toss the asparagus to evenly distribute the oil and seasonings.
+- Using tongs or cleaned hands, toss the asparagus to evenly distribute the oil and seasonings.

-Pro Tip: Taste the asparagus while it is roasting to ensure that it does not overcook.
-It seems that every time I make it, the asparagus requires a different amount of time because the spear’s diameter varies.
-If the asparagus spear is very thin, cook it only 5-7 minutes.
+Pro Tip: Taste the Asparagus while roasting to ensure that it does not overcook.
+Every time I make it, the Asparagus requires a different amount of time because the spear's diameter varies.
+If the asparagus spear is very thin, cook it for only 5-7 minutes.

 Additional seasonings and toppings

-Here are a few ideas for seasonings and toppings you can use when you roast asparagus:
+Here are a few ideas for seasonings and toppings that are wonderful additions to add to level up the Asparagus.